Student club brings TED talks to Trinity

-Fifteen years ago, Rohan Walawalkar sat in a car with his mom eating a candy bar, his ideal day.
+Fifteen years ago, Rohan Walawalkar sat in a car with his mom eating a candy bar — his ideal day.
 Stuck in traffic, Walawalkar savored every bite of his Cadbury treat, unconcerned with the local homeless woman his mother was talking to.
 The next thing Walawalkar knew, his perfect day came crashing down.
 The homeless woman had stolen his beloved Cadbury bar.
 At the time, Walawalkar was angry and loathed the homeless woman for stealing his treat.

 However, after some soulsearching and research on homelessness, Walawalkar gave a TED talk regarding this day.
 Through this TED talk, the sophomore anthropology major demonstrated his change in view of homelessness, just as he hopes to change the stigma in society about homelessness.

 “Society’s view is that [homeless] people are despicable, are lazy, are poor, and don’t care.
 In my research, I’ve found they’re so much more.
-People experiencing homelessness are people who in inhuman conditions have to make inhuman decisions.
+People experiencing homelessness are people who, in inhuman conditions, have to make inhuman decisions.
 And sometimes they have to steal candy from a child,” Walawalkar said in his TED talk.

 Walawalkar believes that the way to change the accepted view of homelessness in society is through narrative.

 Because of this, Walawalkar started TEDxTU, a club he hopes will influence what people think and believe.
 This semester, Walawalkar kicked off his club with a lecture series on studying.

 Walawalkar hopes that TEDxTU can not only help students with their study habits but also provide a platform for students to share their ideas and opinions.
 Walawalkar’s own passion to fight homelessness led him to found TEDxTU.
 He hopes that by using this platform, he can change the stigma against homelessness and develop his narrative skills.